-Our Board of Directors held 26 meetings during our fiscal year ended December 27, 2020.
-In 2020, each of our directors attended at least 75% of the aggregate number of meetings held by the Board of Directors, and the committees on which the director served, when such director was a member of the Board of Directors or such committee.
+Our Board of Directors held seven meetings during our fiscal year ended December 26, 2021.
+In 2021, each of our directors attended at least 70% of the aggregate number of meetings held by the Board of Directors, and the committees on which the director served, when such director was a member of the Board of Directors or such committee.
 Under our corporate governance guidelines, each director is expected to make every effort to attend each Board meeting and each meeting of any committee on which he or she sits.

 The Company's directors are encouraged to attend our Annual Meeting, but we do not currently have a policy relating to directors' attendance at these meetings.
-All of our directors serving at the time except Ms. Chapman-Hughes and Mr. Ginsburg virtually attended our 2020 Annual Meeting of Stockholders.
+All of our directors serving at the time virtually attended our 2021 Annual Meeting of Stockholders.